Your recently viewed content will appear here

 Only applicants who satisfy the ADF’s initial medical entry standards can be appointed / enlisted into the Army.

-A member of DCO will contact you to discuss aspects of your personal and family situation, availability of support, and general expectations of your potential move to Australia.
+The DMFS interview will discuss aspects of your personal and family situation, availability of support and general expectations of your potential move to Australia.

 - Letter of Offer

-Following the Selection Board, you may be sent a Letter of Offer.
-This is your formal job offer, which you must either accept or reject within 21 days.
-It will specify the employment category, rank and pay details along with the initial posting details (unit and location) that you are being offered.
+If you obtain a successful result during the selection board, have been medically cleared or received a request for additional medical documentation and there is a vacancy in your identified trade you may be extended a Letter of Offer.
+This is your formal job offer which you must either accept or reject within 14 days from the delegates signature.
+It will specify the employment category, rank and pay details along with initial posting details (unit and location) that you are being offered.
 Please note that no negotiations will be entered into regarding these details.

 - Visa Process